danschultz/reactive_web_dart/README.md

 Changes to the model are initiated from external inputs flowing into the app, such as mouse clicks, key presses, network responses or system events.
 The app filters these events into `Action`s that are passed to `ModelController.update()` to update the model.

-The result of these changes are observed by listening to the `ModelController.model` stream.
+The result of these changes are observed by listening to the `ModelController.model` stream, and is used to generate the output from inputs flowing into the app.
 For example, view's might observe this stream to update the UI, or a persistence layer might observe this stream to save data to a local or remote store.

 **Example:** A `ModelController` that manages a `ClickCounter` model.